To create inequality and make exploitation, greed, and lies more profitable than creativity, cooperation, and compassion?

 Or to create dignified, meaningful work for many and give us all a chance to be the heroes of our own life stories, working together to remake our world into a place worthy of our best and noblest aspirations?

-New Capitalism is based on the belief that true profit lies in the pursuit of happiness and that money is simply a side effect of being awesome, helpful, and relentlessly delightful.
+New Capitalism is based on the belief that true profit lies in the pursuit of happiness and that money is simply a side effect of being creative, helpful, and relentlessly delightful.

 Across our planet, people are working together to remake capitalism and the world.
 They are building schools, providing clean water, extending microcredit, finding sustainable sources of energy, teaching peacemaking, and creating profitable and innovative new business models that embody true free capitalism.

 Many of them are making a lot of money, but they realize one of the great secrets: money is not real.
 It is a token of trust, which is the real currency.
 As Facebook founder Mark Zuckerberg wrote in his IPO letter, “Simply put: we don’t build services to make money; we make money to build better services.”
 Facebook is a New Capitalist company.

 In remaking moneymaking, NewCaps are profitably fighting against the forces most likely to destroy human civilization: climate change, wars over oil and water, economic inequality, political corruption, and the oppression of women and girls.
 The greatest economic opportunities in human history lie in overcoming these forces.

 People are taking up this revolution because it gives them what every hero in every story needs: a good fight.
 New Capitalists find profit in fighting the good fight with nonviolence and creativity.
 This is how to be happy and rich.